-1. The application site, being a significant distance from an existing settlement boundary or local amenities, in the absence of access to sustainable transport modes, or safe routes for pedestrians represents an unsustainable location for a new dwelling.
+- 1. The application site, being a significant distance from an existing settlement boundary or local amenities, in the absence of access to sustainable transport modes, or safe routes for pedestrians represents an unsustainable location for a new dwelling.
 As a result the occupiers of the proposed dwelling would rely on car movements to access all amenities.
-No demonstration of an essential need for the dwelling within the countryside has been submitted and as such the proposal is contrary to saved policies SD1 and CO1 of the Shepway District Council Local Plan Review, policies DSD, SS1, SS3 and CSD3 of the Shepway Core strategy and the NPPF which seek to direct new residential development towards existing settlements and sustainable locations.

-2. The proposal fails to conserve, protect or enhance the landscape and scenic beauty of the Kent Downs Area of Outstanding Natural Beauty, the Kent Downs as a Special Landscape Area and the countryside in which the site is located.
+No demonstration of an essential need for the dwelling within the countryside has been submitted and as such the proposal is contrary to policies DSD, SS1, SS3 and CSD3 of the Shepway Core strategy and the NPPF which seek to direct new residential development towards existing settlements and sustainable locations. - 2.
+The proposal fails to conserve, protect or enhance the landscape and scenic beauty of the Kent Downs Area of Outstanding Natural Beauty, the Kent Downs as a Special Landscape Area and the countryside in which the site is located.
 The proposal would result in significant harm to the local character and distinctiveness of the AONB, SLA and this part of the countryside by introducing built development into the garden area of an existing dwelling, unrelated to any existing settlement, and would be very apparent from the street, consolidating the sporadic residential development in the locality and increasing urbanisation of the rural area and further intrusion into the Hythe Escarpment local character area.
-The proposal is contrary to saved policies SD1 and CO4 of the Shepway District Council Local Plan Review, policies DSD and CSD4 of the Shepway Core strategy and paragraph 170 of the National Planning Policy Framework.
+The proposal is contrary to policies DSD and CSD4 of the Shepway Core strategy and paragraph 170 of the National Planning Policy Framework.